iwishwish/DisasterResponsePipeline/README.md

 ## Installation <a name="installation"></a>
-1. Run following command to update scikit-learn to version 0.22.2.post1.
+1. Run the following command to update scikit-learn to version 0.22.2.post1.
 `pip3 install -U scikit-learn`

 2. Run the following commands in the project's root directory to set up your database and model.